nims-dpfc/nims-hyrax/README.md

 ## Getting Started

 Clone the repository with `git clone https://github.com/antleaf/nims-hyrax.git`.
+The source code for the MDR hyrax application is in the `hyrax` directory, and supporting docker containers reside in `docker`.

 Ensure you have docker and docker-compose.
 See [notes on installing docker](https://github.com/antleaf/nims-hyrax/blob/develop/README.md#installing-docker)